iqnite/vingram/README.md

 # Vingram

 Ever feel the need to draw diagrams that look like drawings in old science textbooks?
 Vingram is a React-based diagramming tool that allows you to create diagrams with that hand-drawn aesthetic.
-It uses SVG shapes and provides a simple interface for creating and connecting nodes, as well as features like snapping to a grid and the ability to add custom SVG shapes.
+It uses SVG shapes and provides a simple interface for creating and connecting nodes, as well as features like snapping to a grid and the ability to add custom shapes.

 ![Screenshot](.github/readme-images/screenshot.jpeg)